 We need your help too - what to flush?

-We know some people are having trouble getting hold of toilet roll.
-If you do end up using other items like kitchen roll, blue roll or wet wipes, please put these in the bin.
+If you do end up using other items like kitchen roll, blue roll or wet wipes, please bag and leave in a safe place for 72 hours before putting in your household waste bins for collection.
 Only pee, poo and paper should go down the toilet.
 Flushing anything else could cause blockages, putting extra strain on our sewers and on our teams who are hard at work keeping the pipes flowing.
 Thank you for your help.